Grammys open with high-octane Dua Lipa performance and Miley Cyrus, Karol G win their first awards

 Women outpace men in the major categories, so viewers can expect to see a spotlight on its female nominees as the night continues.

-Other performers include Billy Joel, Eilish, Rodrigo, Burna Boy, Travis Scott, and a first-ever Grammys performance from Joni Mitchell.
+Other performers include Rodrigo, Billy Joel, Boy, Travis Scott, and a first-ever Grammys performance from Joni Mitchell.

 Bridgers took an early lead at the Grammys, quickly winning four trophies ahead of the main telecast, with her and her boygenius bandmates bringing an infectious energy to the Premiere Ceremony.